 Daily Meditations by Rev. George Bowen, Missionary at Bombay.
 With Introductory Notice by Rev. W. Hanna, D.D., Author of "The Last Day of our Lord's Passion."
 Ninth Edition.
 Small 4to, cloth, 5s.

-"These meditations are the production of a missionary whose mental history is yery remarkable.
-His conversion to a religious life is undoubtedly one of the very remarkable. . . .
+"These meditations are the production of a missionary whose mental history is very remarkable. . . .
 His conversion to a religious life is undoubtedly one of the most remarkable on record.
 They are all distinguished by a tone of true piety, and are wholly free from a sectarian or controversial bias."-Morning Post.